iilln/iilln/README.md

 Cybersecurity enthusiast curious and bold, always eager to learn and try new things.
 I explore how systems and tools work, then figure out how to secure them.

-**Current focus:** Cybersecurity basics · Beginner Python · Learning from simple labs
+**Current focus:** Cybersecurity · Beginner Python · Learning from simple labs
 **Style:** Curious, fast learner, loves challenges

 ---